 How do you prepare your heart for closing the loop through forgiveness?
 Here are several important steps:

+Reflect Together.
 How would you assess the condition of your heart today in regard to resolving conflicts and healing hurts in your relationship?
 Are you eager for God to search your heart and point out your part of the problem?
-Are you ready to humble yourself before God and your spouse to confess you're wrong and seek forgiveness?
+Are you ready to humble yourself before God and your spouse to confess your wrong and seek forgiveness?
 Are you courageous enough to ferret out the real problem behind the conflict, even if it requires further confession of wrong on your part?
 Will you make your relationship with your spouse top priority through this process?

-Is there an issue in your marriage relationship where the loop of forgiveness has not been closed?
-Spend several minutes meditating on the "heart" psalms recorded above.
-What do you sense the Holy Spirit directing you to do in response to these passages?
-Which steps do you need to take to close the loop?
 Jot down a plan of action, noting what you need to say to your spouse or do to close the loop.
 Prioritize this process by giving yourself a time frame for completion.
 Get started today.